CathalD/BlueCarbon_Eelgrass_Workshop/02_Project_Planning/README.md

 <br>

-Their ≈ 60 cores were allocated across the two strata **proportionally by area**, with the 5-core minimum applied — then padded to ≈ 86 planned collections.
+Their **[PLACEHOLDER — n]** cores were allocated across the two strata **proportionally by area**, with the 5-core minimum applied.
 Locations were generated as shoreline-parallel transects within each stratum and exported as coordinates for the field team.

 **→ [See how they got there](../Worked_Example/02_Project_Planning.md)**